SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 → People practicing conversations of alignment with others; getting out of their bubble, understanding diverse perspectives and the breadth of considerations around complex topics;

 → This includes one-on-one conversations, roundtables, forums, and the creation and consumption of high quality content around these topics (e.g. Mindplex Magazine, Mindplex Socials, etc)

+****

+**Critical Element #3:** Donate/allocate resources (NuNet or Rejuve style, or Deep style)

 > [Comments]
-> Context - → This includes one-on-one conversations, roundtables, forums, and the creation and consumption of high quality content around these topics (e.g. Mindplex Magazine, Mindplex Socials, etc)
-> * Holly Rankin: As AI takes on a larger role in our lives, as it is already, and fast, the public face of these conversations and access to supportive resources is going to be paramount.
+> Context - Donate/allocate resources
+> * Nick Nayfack: We will likely need web3 incentives that are more monetary to spark self governance.
+Business best practices are often a forum where many of these issues come to surface in enterprise environments.
 >

-****

-**Critical Element #3:** Donate/allocate resources (NuNet or Rejuve style, or Deep style)

 Goals: